 Taro Mochi Snacks

-With the growing popularity of the treat, we are not surprised that a variety of snacks have adopted this yummy flavour.
+With the growing popularity of the treat, we are not surprised that a variety of Japanese snacks have adopted this yummy flavour.

 Firstly, is the Royal Family Taro Mochi which is perhaps its most conventional form.
 Suitable a gift to present to others, we recommend you try this nibble as an after-meal treat or afternoon tea snack.